gageoleighton/thermostat/README.md

 # Raspberry Pi Thermostat Implementation

-Author: 	Andrzej Taramina
+Author: 	Gage Leighton previously Andrzej Taramina, Thank you so much, Andrzej!
-Email:		andrzej at chaeron dot com
+Email:		gageoleighton at gmail dot com
 License:	MIT

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,